 “He’s not in it for the spotlight, all he cares about is getting buckets.”
 (Chris Paul).

-Winning a title tonight, though euphoric, won’t legitimize the resume and career that has taken David West to New Orleans, Indiana, San Antonio and now Oakland.
-Nor will a title complete the man.
+Winning a title, though euphoric, didn’t legitimize the resume and career that has taken David West to New Orleans, Indiana, San Antonio and now Oakland.
+Nor did a title complete the man.
 David West the man, the athlete, the activist is already complete.

 Socially conscious with a high intellect, extremely thoughtful about race, history, privilege and oppression, rarely is West overreactive regarding polarizing front page stories that last about five minutes in the national attention span but devastate marginalized communities just the same.
 West has never had a problem speaking truth to power, expressing himself with humility but trumpeting a just cause out of a sense of morality and duty.
 From the get-go it was clear he wasn’t the typical NBA player.